filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 ### Description of the bug

-A 1 of n multisig actor can add itself as a signer, propose a message to the multisig actor address such that the proposal message is an approval message to the multisig actor address approving the tx id of the approval message itself.
+A 1 of n multisig actor could add itself as a signer, propose a message to the multisig actor address such that the proposal message is an approval message to the multisig actor address approving the tx id of the approval message itself.
 A multisig transaction of this form recurses indefinitely approving the approval message at each iteration.
-This is possible because the multisig actor does not remove the tx id from multisig state before launching the send call that executes the transaction.
+This was possible because the multisig actor did not remove the tx id from multisig state before launching the send call that executed the transaction.

 Furthermore while executing a nested send the node’s vm adds function call stack frames to the go runtime.
 Go panics with a stack overflow error when the stack gets to about 1GB.
-If the send calls loop deep enough this will cause all nodes on the network to panic creating a difficult to recover network halt.
+If the send calls looped deep enough this will cause all nodes on the network to panic creating a difficult to recover network halt.

 Because there was no send call depth limiting in place during initial network launch, this widespread node pancing was a real concern.
 However each multisig call spends some gas.
-For the mainnet protocol configuration the gas limit is exceeded with a only a program stack size of around 250 MB making the stack overflow not feasible.
+For the mainnet protocol configuration the gas limit was exceeded with a only a program stack size of around 250 MB making the stack overflow not feasible.

-Since unit tests interact with a mock runtime to fake out all calls to other actors our testing framework was not equipped to exercise this edge case (or the edge case of signer removing itself which when found with manual testing alerted us to the problem)
+Since unit tests interact with a mock runtime to fake out all calls to other actors our testing framework was not equipped to exercise this edge case.

 ### Discovery and mitigation